navjeet-py/DSCoin/README.md

 Other technical details can be found in this pdf - [Project Details](https://github.com/navjeet-py/DSCoin/blob/main/Project%20Details.pdf).
 ### How to test run
 You need to have JAVA11 installed in your system, where you want to test it.
 Compile using the *makefile*.
 Then to know about functions to create instances of admin, moderator, and members, we may refer to [DriverCode.java](https://github.com/navjeet-py/DSCoin/blob/main/DSCoinPackage/DriverCode.java).
-We'll also find the example use cases of functions to initialize and send coins there.
+We can also find the example use cases of functions to initialize and send coins there.

 Thank you.